Durham University Festival Laureate

-As part of his laureateship, Zaffar will appear at the festival on Friday 13 October, where he will read from his work, as well as present a newly commissioned poem, inspired by Durham.
+As part of his laureateship, Zaffar appeared at the festival on Friday 13 October, where he read from his work and presented a newly commissioned poem, inspired by Durham.

 Hannah Lowe is an award-winning poet and writer, whose latest collection The Kids, inspired by her career as a teacher, won the Costa Book of the Year Award and was shortlisted for the T.S.
 Eliot Prize in 2021.